 In addition, during each operation, Solumina verifies that each operator and inspector has the required training, qualifications, and certifications to perform their assigned functions.
 The operator and inspectors are also warned about any certifications that are about to expire.

 Operators and inspectors “stamp” work completion and approvals online.
 These buy-off stamps, date and time stamped with their electronic signatures, are stored as part of the DHR.
 Operators and inspectors can also identify an oversight or initiate discrepancy reports directly from a buy-off point from any work order.

-Solumina’s process control and enforcement mechanisms ensure compliance with ISO 13485, ISO 9001, FDA 21 CFR Part 11 and 21 CFR 820 regulations.
-This compliance which enables customers to increase control over their process changes by providing the authentication and tracking of system activities against key business processes and sensitive data.
+Solumina’s process control and enforcement mechanisms ensure compliance with ISO 13485, ISO 9001, FDA 21 CFR Part 11, and 21 CFR 820 regulations.
+This compliance enables customers to increase control over their process changes by providing the authentication and tracking of system activities against key business processes and sensitive data.

 Solumina’s strict adherence to data collection ensures that each device meets the highest quality standards and compliance regulations.
 Non-acceptable data, such as out-of-limit data collections or duplicate serial numbers, are immediately identified and resolved.
-The parts cannot be moved into finished goods inventory until all of the collected data are validated.
+The parts cannot be moved into the finished goods inventory until all of the collected data are validated.

 Solumina provides a complete MOM system that standardizes best-in-class quality management processes.
 These processes are tightly integrated with our customers’ ERP systems to ensure the delivery of quality products, consistently and with confidence.
-Because Solumina assembles a device’s DHR in real time, it virtually eliminates all of the indirect costs of accumulating and validating this important information.
+Because Solumina assembles a device’s DHR in real-time, it virtually eliminates all of the indirect costs of accumulating and validating this important information.

 - iBASEt Launches Manufacturing Intelligence Solution for its Digital Manufacturing Suite - August 10, 2018